-Jersey’s government could soon be appearing in Strasbourg, though not to enjoy the fine skiing opportunities around this city in Eastern France.
+Jersey’s government could soon be appearing in Strasbourg , though not to enjoy the fine skiing opportunities around this city in Eastern France .

-This time it is the Island’s international reputation that will be exposed yet again to scrutiny.
-Now Jersey could be on trial as an alleged abuser of Human Rights before the
+This time it is the Island ’s international reputation that will be exposed yet again to scrutiny.
+Now Jersey could be on trial as an alleged abuser of Human Rights before the European Court at the Council of Europe (which has nothing to do with the European Union although they used to share the same building).

 But this will be a first for Jersey (no previous complaints having reached the Court) and it is the UK Government that has to share the international shame as the High Contracting Party for the backwards looking Crown Dependencies.